3dcitydb/3dcitydb-docs/source/overview/main-features.rst

-   The geometries (and appearances like textures, colors etc.) of generic objects as well as prototypes can be stored either using the geometry datatype of the spatial database management system (Oracle Spatial/Locator or PostGIS) or in proprietary file formats.
+   The geometries (and appearances like textures, colors etc.) of generic objects as well as prototypes can be stored either using the geometry datatype of the spatial database management system (PostgreSQL/PostGIS or Oracle Spatial/Locator) or in proprietary file formats.
 In the latter case a single file may be saved for every object, but the file type (MIME type), the coordinate transformation matrix that is needed to integrate the object into the world coordinate reference system (CRS) and the target CRS have to be specified.

+**Extendable object attribution**
--  **Extendable object attribution:** All objects in the 3D geodatabase can be augmented with an arbitrary number of additional generic attributes.
+   All objects in the 3D City Database can be augmented with an arbitrary number of additional generic attributes.
 This way, it is possible to add further thematic information as well as further spatial properties to the objects at